jamesmoss/flywheel/readme.md

     ->andWhere('author', '==', 'James')
     ->execute();

+// The special __id field name can be used to query by the document's ID.
 // Find all posts where the ID is either 1 or 7 or 8.
 $posts = $repo->query()
     ->where('__id', '==', 1)